w3c/wai-curricula/index.md

 This resource provides a set of role-based curricula for web accessibility.
 It defines the competences and skills for each role, and outlines a set of modules and teaching units to achieve the learning outcomes.

-These curricula addresses any type of training.
-The delivery of courses based on these curricula can be any combinations of in-class, online, and in-house training.
+You can use these curricula to build courses for formal, informal, guided, non-guided, or vocational training.
 You can use the materials of these curricula in their entirety or only those that best apply to your audience and context.

 ## Structure